w3c/wai-curricula/content/designer/understanding-and-involving-users.md

   * accessibility of transportation means to get to the chosen venue
 * identify the need for appropriate timings for participants with different levels of skills to conduct the research activities
 * relate different testing methods to different accessibility outcomes
+* communicate the need for  involvement of different roles (such as developers and content authors) to implement received feedback that relates to their specific tasks during the development and authoring phases

 #### Teaching Ideas for Topic